iiolwaysanksii/To-Do-List/README.md

 # To-Do-List
-jQuery is used instead of Vanilla JS, for interactivity purposes.
+Demonstration of To-Do List Application using jQuery for interactivity.